 The role of the public service

-The role of the public service is stated in some detail in legislation, particularly in the provisions of the State Sector Act 1988, the Public Finance Act 1989, and the Official Information Act 1982, as well as a great number of particular statutes.
-Constitutional principles and that legislation support four broad propositions (among others).
+The role of the public service is stated in some detail in legislation, particularly in the provisions of the Public Service Act 2020, the Public Finance Act 1989, and the Official Information Act 1982, as well as a great number of particular statutes.
+Constitutional principles and that legislation support five broad propositions (among others).
 Members of the public service:

 - are to act in accordance with the law;